Ilulissat: History

+Archaeological finds at Semermiut, near Ilulissat, show that the area was inhabited by Inuit peoples from prehistoric times, with evidence of Saqqaq settlement around 1500 BC and Dorset occupation from about 300 AD.
+In the 17th and 18th centuries, Dutch whalers traded extensively with the local population and referred to the area as Maklykout, a name now thought to be a corruption of the Greenlandic magdliukait ("tidal wave").

-The town was established as a trading post by Jacob Severin's company in 1741; it was named in his honor after the Battle of Jacobshavn.
+The town was established as a trading post by Jacob Severin's company in 1741; it was named in his honor after the Battle of Jacobshavn, in which Danish forces defeated the Dutch whalers.

 The Zion Church (Zions Kirke) was built in the late 18th century; it was the largest man-made structure in Greenland at the time.
 The final resident of nearby Sermermiut moved to Ilulissat in 1850.

 Ilulissat Declaration

 The town was the site of the Arctic Ocean Conference in May 2008.
-The joint meeting between Canada, Denmark, Norway, Russia, and the United States was held to discuss key issues relating to territorial claims in the Arctic (particularly Hans Island - eventually settled in 2022 -, and Arktika 2007) and Arctic shrinkage produced by climate change.
+The joint meeting between Canada, Denmark, Norway, Russia, and the United States was held to discuss key issues relating to territorial claims in the Arctic (particularly Hans Island — eventually settled in 2022 — and Arktika 2007) and Arctic shrinkage produced by climate change.

 The Ilulissat Declaration arose from the conference.
 It stated that the law of the sea provided for important rights and obligations concerning the delineation of the outer limits of the continental shelf, the protection of the marine environment (including ice-covered areas), freedom of navigation, marine scientific research, and other uses of the sea.
 It also said that it remained committed to this legal framework and to the orderly settlement of any possible overlapping claims.

 With this existing legal framework providing a solid foundation for responsible management, there was no need to develop a new comprehensive international legal regime to govern the Arctic Ocean.
 The states involved would continue the developments within the Arctic Ocean and continue to implement appropriate measures to further said developments.

 Hotel Ilulissat fire

 On 7 March 2021 at 20.12 (local time), a major fire broke out in Hotel Ilulissat, which at the time was still under construction.
 The fire and smoke was seen throughout the city.
-Police asked everyone in the area to stay home and keep their windows closed, until the fire fighters ended the fire.
+Police asked everyone in the area to stay home and keep their windows closed, until the fire fighters put out the fire.
 The police in Nuuk are to start an investigation.

 Not long after the fire fighters arrived, a gas cylinder exploded.
 The explosion was heard throughout the city.